 We will need to create the environment, culture and capacity to deliver these sustained changes by working with our people and in partnership.

-Delivery of this strategy will provide enhanced capability and increased capacity which will allow for a more effective frontline and ability to focus on the right activities.
+Delivery of this strategy will provide enhanced capability and increased capacity.
+As part of the transformation journey, we will reshape and develop skills in our workforce which will result in a more effective frontline and ability to focus on the right activities.